skip to Main Content

 Engagement:

-When a user interacts with the content by liking, commenting, or sharing across social channels.
-Engagement can also be user-initiated viewing and length of view time.
+When a user interacts with the content by liking, commenting, or sharing across social channels, engagement can be user-initiated viewing and length of view time.

 Engagement Rate:

-Measures the level of engagement that a piece of content is receiving from an audience.
+Measures the level of engagement a piece of content receives from an audience.
 At Virool, we define the Engagement Rate = (Total Social Engagement) / (Total Video Views).
 Anything over 1.0% is considered a very high video engagement.

 F